tlanc007/RenderMan_Repository/README.md

 In its day it was the goto resource for RenderMan related information.
 In fact it was a source that Pixar referred to when Toy Story was released.
 Also many people teaching RenderMan would refer to it as a resource.

 A lot has changed with RenderMan and the RenderMan community since then.
 The intention is to provide the snapshot as a historical reference.
-Namely once again provide access to the RenderMan SIGGRAPH courses, Stupid RenderMan Tricks, and access to various shaders that were on the site.
+Namely once again provide access to the RenderMan SIGGRAPH courses, Stupid RAT Tricks, and access to various shaders that were on the site.

 So far I haven't tried to make the HTML pages and their internal links work (and perhaps, I may not bother).
 Also, most of the external links are most likely extremely stale.
 Instead you can manually run through the directories to get at their contents.